The Walker Brothers: Success in the UK

-When they landed in England, record producer Johnny Franz was keen to sign them up.
-In a short time, the group had secured a recording contract with Philips Records, an affiliate of Mercury, and had played several venues around the UK.
-Along with the group's relocation came a change in image, abandoning matching suits and pompadours in favour of the mop top haircuts and casual attire typical of British pop stars.
-Their first single, "Pretty Girls Everywhere", had little success, but radio stations picked up on the follow-up "Love Her" with Scott's baritone vocals, and it made the Top 20 in the UK Singles Chart in June 1965.
-The song had originally been recorded by The Everly Brothers and released as the B-side to their single "The Girl Who Sang The Blues" in 1963.
+When the group landed in England, record producer Johnny Franz was keen to sign them up.
+In a short time, the Walker Brothers had secured a recording contract with Philips Records, an affiliate of Mercury, and had played several UK venues.
+Along with the group's relocation came a change in image; they abandoned matching suits and pompadours in favour of the mop-top haircuts and casual attire typical of British pop stars.
+The singles "Pretty Girls Everywhere" and "Love Her" were issued in the UK in early 1965, and while the former had little success, radio stations picked up on the latter and it made the Top 20 in the UK Singles Chart in June 1965.

-Philips then recorded and released the group's version of "Make It Easy on Yourself," a Burt Bacharach and Hal David ballad previously recorded by Jerry Butler.
+Philips then released the group's version of "Make It Easy on Yourself," a Burt Bacharach and Hal David ballad previously recorded by Jerry Butler.
 It was sung by Scott, arranged by Ivor Raymonde and produced by Johnny Franz, with a full orchestra augmented by session musicians.
 Session musicians on the record included Alan Parker and Big Jim Sullivan.
-By August 1965, "Make It Easy on Yourself" had entered the UK Top 10, eventually reaching the top of the record chart.
+By August 1965, "Make It Easy on Yourself" had entered the UK Top 10, eventually reaching No. 1.
 Later in the year, it also reached No. 16 in the US Billboard Hot 100.
-The track sold 250,000 copies in the UK, and over one million copies globally, achieving gold disc status.
+The single sold 250,000 copies in the UK, and over one million copies globally, achieving gold disc status.
+Around this time, for a number of reasons, John and Scott abandoned playing guitar and bass, respectively, on stage and focused solely on singing, with the Quotations being hired as the Walker Brothers' touring backing group, though Gary continued as drummer.

 The No. 3 UK hit "My Ship Is Comin' In", originally recorded in 1965 by soul singer Jimmy Radcliffe, followed.
-Then in March 1966, the Walker Brothers hit No. 1 for the second time in six months with "The Sun Ain't Gonna Shine Anymore."
-Their popularity in the UK – particularly that of Scott – reached a new high, especially among teenage girls, and their fan club in that country was said to have been larger than The Beatles at one point in 1966.
+Then in March 1966, the Walker Brothers hit No. 1 for the second time in six months with "The Sun Ain't Gonna Shine Anymore", originally recorded by Frankie Valli the previous year.
+Their popularity in the UK reached a new high, especially among teenage girls, and their fan club in that country was said to have been larger than the Beatles' fan club at one point in 1966.
 "The Sun Ain't Gonna Shine Anymore" also made the US Top 20, but ultimately the group would remain far more popular in the UK than in their home country.